gabrielweyer/gabrielweyer.github.io/_posts/2016-06-04-codecleanser.md

 Knowing the DLL is redistributed with the product, is in multiple production versions and that the source control's history is pretty patchy, the question then become: **if we were to get a new DLL could we use it for all the versions?**

-To answer this question we will have to assess the differences between the DLL in each version.
+To answer this question we will have to assess the differences between the DLL in each version.<!--more-->

 # First naive attempt: checksum